t2trg/2017-03-ocf/README.md

 | 13:30  | Breakout sessions |
 | ~16:00 | Done for the day  |

-Day 2 (morning): Joint meeting with OCF
+Day 2 (morning; 10th of March): Joint meeting with OCF

 |        |                   |
 |--------|-------------------|